liuraym5/CSC373/notes/fast-mult.md

 $$

-Because we are in base 10, multiplication by 10 is an$O(n)$operation, and so we save some time with that.
+Because we are in base 10, multiplication by 10 is an $O(n)$ operation, and so we save some time with that.

 ```python
 from math import floor, pow